-Some information has been withheld pursuant to section 22 (Disclosure harmful to personal privacy) of FOIPPA.
-A copy of this section of FOIPPA is provided for your reference.
+Some information has been withheld pursuant to section(s) 18 (Disclosure harmful to the conservation of heritage sites, etc.), and 22 (Disclosure harmful to personal privacy) of FOIPPA.
+Copies of these sections of FOIPPA are provided for your reference.
 A complete copy of FOIPPA is available online at: